lloydlowUOA/public_notes/markdown_cheatsheet/showing_what_markdown_can_do.md

 ![Terminal](terminal.png)

-Then I create `.bashrc` and `.bash_profile` files based on my previous laptop.
-As the content is personal, I will not display it here.
+Then I created `.bashrc` and `.bash_profile` files in `$HOME` based on my previous laptop.
+Where is your `$HOME`?
+Just type `echo $HOME` in the terminal, and you'll find it.
+As the content in `.bashrc` and `.bash_profile` is personal, I will not display it here.
 You will find it useful to have these hidden files set up for aliases and exporting path to programs/software that you use.
 Aliases are great to create short commands to login to server.

-Then I installed Java development kit `java version "16.0.1" 2021-04-20`: https://www.oracle.com/au/java/technologies/javase-downloads.html
+Then I installed Java development kit `java version "16.0.1" 2021-04-20`: https://www.oracle.com/au/java/technologies/javase-downloads.html simply because many tools will likely use Java.

-<a name="Rupgrade"></a>
-## Upgrading R/Rstudio or reinstall packages from old laptop to new one

-<a name="software"></a>
-## Software to set up
-I decided to copy from my old laptop to external HD, then copy to new laptop.

-Software needed

-GitHub Desktop Done

-Atom Done

-Gimp Done

-R reinstall Done

-Rstudio reinstall Done.

-FigTree v1.4.4 Done.

-Artemis stuff all screwed up, need to re-establish them.
-This affects art, act, bamview and DNAPlotter.
+The I get myself a text editor.
+I use Atom: https://atom.io/

+As I view sequences a lot, I need [Artemis](https://www.sanger.ac.uk/tool/artemis/) installed.
+There are other genome or sequence browser but I like this one.

-Useful page for artemis commands: https://sanger-pathogens.github.io/Artemis/Artemis/artemis-manual.html#_Toc532218858 Reinstalled.
-Done.
+Useful page for Artemis commands: https://sanger-pathogens.github.io/Artemis/Artemis/artemis-manual.html#_Toc532218858

-Doing straight git clone using this link, does not work. https://github.com/sanger-pathogens/Artemis
+Somehow, I found installing straight with git clone as per this link does not work: https://github.com/sanger-pathogens/Artemis

+After git clone, I got below error.
+Not sure why but I tried conda to install it.
 ```console
 a1223107@LC02FV06VML85:~/Documents/Software/Artemis$ ./art
 Starting Artemis with arguments: -mx2g -ms100m -noverify --add-opens=java.base/java.lang=ALL-UNNAMED --add-opens=java.base/java.util=ALL-UNNAMED -Djdbc.drivers=org.postgresql.Driver -Dartemis.environment=UNIX  -Dapple.laf.useScreenMenuBar=true -Xdock:name=Artemis